rafalp/async-caches/docs/api.md

 await cache.set(self, key: str, value: Serializable, *, timeout: Optional[int] = None, version: Optional[Version] = None)
 ```

-Sets new value for key in cache.
+Sets new value for key in the cache.
 If key doesn't exist it will be created.

 #### Required arguments